johnsosoka/site-johnsosoka-com/website/_posts/blog/2022-01-01-usb-foot-pedals.md

 ---
 layout: post
 title: USB Foot Pedals are a Game Changer
+category: blog
 subtitle:
-tags: i/o usb pedal ergonomic poweruser
+tags: i/o usb pedal ergonomic poweruser injury wrist
 ---

 What started off as a quest to alleviate arm strain has now developed into a new way of interfacing with my computer.